-Alongside the face-to-face mentoring program based in Perth, we will in 2017 be launching an informal online mentoring space; the ECU Alumni MentorHub.
-Mentors who sign up for MentorHub will not be formally matched with a student, but will be asked to share a profile that students and new graduates can access through a password-protected platform.
-Mentees can then contact the alumni mentors they think most relevant to them.
-Contact will be by email, and may be a one-off contact or an ongoing series of communications at participant discretion.
-No matter how much or little time you can spare, this is a truly valuable way to give back and support ECU students.
+Mentees can email the alumni mentors they think most relevant to them.
+This may be a one-off contact, or an ongoing series of communications at participants’ discretion.
+No matter how much or little time you can spare, this is a truly valuable way to give back by supporting ECU students.
+To sign up to MentorHub, please email email@example.com.

 Karl Klemm, current student, Bachelor of Business and Gavin Bain, Bachelor of Business (1999).
 Gavin is currently CEO of Meerkats, an award-winning Perth-based ad agency.